A Fantastic Itinerary To See Paris In 4 Days

 Place de la Concorde

-Paris’ largest square was built in 1772, when it was known as Place Louis XV.
 It name was changed to Place de la Révolution during the revolution.
 During those times, executions of persons such as King Louis XVI and his wife Queen Marie Antoinette took place there.
-At the center of the square you will see a fountain dating back to the time of Louis-Philippe and an obelisk that was taken from the entrance of Luxor Temple in Egypt.

 Tuileries Garden

-The park is open every day from 7:00 or 7:30 am to 7:30, 9:00 or 11:00 pm depending on the season.
+The park is open daily from 7:00 or 7:30 am to 7:30, 9:00 or 11:00 pm depending on the time of year.

 Day 3

-Map of day five
+Map of day three

 Moulin Rouge